Learn more about Drug & Alcohol Detox at Allure Detox.

 Dialectical Behavior Therapy

 Another option is dialectical behavior therapy or DBT.
-This therapy teaches you to accept your reality and the changes that it brings.
+This behavioral health therapy teaches you to accept your reality and the changes that it brings.
 DBT works by focusing on the instances and behaviors that precede substance use.
-Then, it emphasizes the healthy behaviors that have the result of keeping you from seeking your drug of choice.
+Then, it emphasizes the healthy behaviors that have resulted in keeping you from seeking your drug of choice.

 Mindfulness, Guided Imagery, Hypnotherapy and Meditation